guzmanwolfrank/Data/SQL Zillow/readme.md

 ## Data Dictionary
 **Variable** |    **Value**    | **Meaning**
 ---|---|---
-*Year* | Datetime object | The year of the data source *Month* | Integer ranging from 1-12 | The month of the data source *All Items Value* | Float | All items CPI in U.S. city average, seasonally adjusted *Apparel Value* | Float | Apparel items CPI in U.S. city average, seasonally adjusted *Food Value* | Float | Food CPI in U.S. city average, seasonally adjusted *Energy Value* | Float | Energy CPI in U.S. city average, seasonally adjusted *Gasoline Value* | Float | Gasoline CPI in U.S. city average, seasonally adjusted *Medical Value* | Float | Medical CPI in U.S. city average, seasonally adjusted *Transportation Value*| Float | Transportation CPI in U.S. city average, seasonally adjusted
+*Date* | Datetime object | The year of the data source

+*SizeRank* | Float | A rank number is assigned to States.
+The number 1 is the hihgest ranked state according to population and size.
+*State* | String | Name of state
+*ZHVI Value* | Float | A measure of the typical home value and market changes across a given region and housing type.
+It reflects the typical value for homes in the 35th to 65th percentile range.

 ## Project Planning